 - Code: Available from Mozilla’s official sources

-- Purpose: Alternative web browser for FireStick
+- Purpose: It is a great alternative web browser for FireStick

 VLC Media Player